Old Brookville, New York

 Old Brookville is a village located within the Town of Oyster Bay in Nassau County, on the North Shore of Long Island, in New York, United States.
 The village population was 2,020 at the time of the 2020 census.
-It is considered part of the greater Glen Cove area, which is anchored by the City of Glen Cove.

 History

 Old Brookville incorporated as a village on November 7, 1929.
 The current Village Hall was dedicated in June 1963 on land donated by Alistair B. Martin.

 Geography

 According to the United States Census Bureau, the village has a total area of 4.0 sqmi, all land.